Aurora Cannabis: Growing facilities

 Aurora Mountain was Aurora's first facility, completed in 2015.
 It is a 55200 sqft production facility in Mountain View County.

 Aurora Vie is a 40000 sqft, fully licensed, indoor production facility in Pointe-Claire, Quebec.
 It was the second licensed producer in Quebec, and was acquired in 2017 for $7 million when it was about 80% complete.

 In 2017, Aurora Cannabis began construction of Aurora Sky, an automated 800000 sqft plant in Alberta that it said would be capable of producing 100,000 kilograms of cannabis annually.
 The land is part of the acreage owned by the Edmonton International Airport.

-Construction on the Nordic 2 project in Denmark was stopped in November 2019 when the company's stock dropped to a two year low.
+Construction on the Nordic 2 project in Denmark was stopped in November 2019 when the company's stock dropped to a two-year low.
 The Aurora Sun project in Alberta was put on a temporary hold.
 These decisions would lead to a savings of $190 million.

 In 2021, Aurora shuttered its Aurora Polaris facility in Edmonton; it was sold in 2023.
 Aurora Sky was sold to Bevo Agtech in 2022, following a transaction in which Aurora took a 50.1 per cent stake in that company.

 Testing

-All products are tested by a third-party laboratory and the results are displayed on the company's website and mobile app.
+Aurora states that all products are tested by a third-party laboratory and results are displayed on the company's website and mobile app.
 In March 2017, Aurora's online store and mobile app began providing public access to a simplified version of every Certificate of Analysis (CoA) for every cannabis product available.
-The system was developed in partnership with Anandia Labs Inc., a Canadian cannabis genetics and testing laboratory.